-The Gender Equality, Diversity, and Inclusion (GEDI) Strategy uides our programmatic work, ensuring that we implement programs that consistently address gender inequalities and prioritize those furthest left behind.
+The Gender Equality, Diversity, and Inclusion (GEDI) Strategy guides our programmatic work, ensuring that we implement programs that consistently address gender inequalities and prioritize those furthest left behind.
 This strategy goes beyond the GEDI impact area portfolio, covering all Hivos programs and guiding our internal functioning.
-Together with our partners, Hivos forms part of much broader human rights and gender justice movements at the local, regional and international levels.
-Our role in these movements is complementary and guided by co-creation processes.
-We create linkages, enable learning between partners and across movements, and carry out joint international lobby and advocacy efforts.

 Our GEDI work actively involves women, young people, sexual and gender diverse/LGBTIQ+ communities, ethnic minorities, people living with HIV, and those with disabilities.
 Importantly, we recognize intersectionality within and among these groups.
-Hivos has committed 50 percent of our programatic budget to support GEDI efforts by investing in women's and LGBTIQ+ organizations as critical partners.
+Hivos has committed 50 percent of our institutional budget to support GEDI efforts by investing in women's and LGBTIQ+ organizations as critical partners.